AdrianVega1/TestingScripts/RF023 - Integración/Prueba Unitaria - DAO/result.md

         √ should return null when email is undefined (1 ms) √ should return null when email is null
-        √ should return data when a record is found by email (2 ms) × should return data when a record is found by email (4 ms)
+        √ should return data when a record is found by email (2 ms)

     searchStudentByEmail